raaghav3115/SQL_project/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
-Data hails from my [SQL Course](https://lukebarouse.com/sql).
+Data hails from a course I have followed, by Luke Barouse [SQL Course](https://lukebarouse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries :
 1. What are the top-paying data analyst jobs?